melexis/warnings-plugin/README.rst

 name doesn't exist in the input file, an error is raised.
 The warning limits can be configured for multiple test suites individually by means of a `configuration file to pass options`_.
-If the setting ``"check_suite_names"`` is missing or false, no error is raised when a suite name doesn't exist in the input file.
+If the setting ``"check_suite_names"`` is false, no error is raised when a suite name doesn't exist in the input file.
+When this setting is missing, the default value ``true`` is used.

 .. code-block:: bash